ambianic/ambianic-docs/docs-md/index.md

 # Helpful AI for Home and Business Automation

 Ambianic is an [award winning](https://blog.ambianic.ai/2020/11/05/awards.html) ambient intelligence project.
 Ambianic's mission is to make our homes and workspaces a little cozier by providing helpful and actionable suggestions.
+For example, notify family and caregivers instantly if a loved one has fallen down.

-Ambianic is an Open Source Ambient Intelligence platform that puts local control and privacy first.
-It enables users to train and share custom AI models without compromising privacy.
+Ambianic is an Open Source Ambient Intelligence platform that puts user privacy and local control first.
+It enables users to share and train custom AI models without compromising privacy.

 [Try it Now](users/quickstart/)